eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		out pattern matching, using the given *[list of patterns]* in the optional input argument, on the set of currently defined variables (in memory).
+		This function only accepts zero or one option, and does not accept multiple options.
 		For each pattern in the *[list of patterns]* optional input argument, it can be described using a simple (formal) grammar for regular expressions (regex), including the use of special characters \cite[\S7.3, pp. 131]{Eaton2016a}.
+		If patterns are not given as input arguments during a function call of *`who`*, all variables would be listed.
+		Calling the function *`who`* only displays the local variables in the current scope.
+		To list global and local variables, use the *[global]* option.
+		Use the *[-regexp]* option to process the each pattern as a regular expression; the syntax for patterns based on regular expression is equivalent to that for the *`regexp`* function.
+		The *[-file]* option treats the next (optional) input argument as a filename.
+Consequently, the specified file is parsed and all of its variables are listed.
+When this option is invoked, it does not process any input pattern.
+		\cite[\S7.3, pp. 128]{Eaton2016a}.
+	- *`whos [option] [list of patterns]`* is a function that provides information about the list of "currently defined variables" that matches the specified patterns *[list of patterns]*, which is/are provided as (an) optional input argument(s).
+		Its optional input arguments have the same syntax as